arnoldblake/blake-os/README.md

   When the computer hands over execution at this point the registers DS, ES, SS should be initialized to segment 0000h, SS:SP will be 0000h:0400h but should not be relied on.
 DL will be our boot device.

+### Bootloader
+  At this point the bootloader has some basic requirements that need to be meet in order to be able to expand the functionality of our OS.
+Mainly we need some functionality that will read sectors from our boot device into memory.
+This includes converting Logical Block Addresses (LBA) to Cylinder, Head, Sector (CHS) format.
+We should also be able to work with the FAT12 file system.
+I imagine at this point arbitrarily loading sectors from disk would work but would lack some flexibilty in the long run.

 ## Refrences
 * [os-dev.pdf](http://www.cs.bham.ac.uk/~exr/lectures/opsys/10_11/lectures/os-dev.pdf)
 * http://osdev.org